cfrg/draft-irtf-cfrg-aegis-aead/draft-denis-aegis-aead.md

 Security:

-- The nonce MUST NOT be reused under any circumstances; doing so allows an attacker to recover the internal state.
+- For a given key, the nonce MUST NOT be reused under any circumstances; doing so allows an attacker to recover the internal state.
 - The key MUST be randomly chosen from a uniform distribution.

 Inputs: